/images/resources/code-examples/code-examples-kotlin.jpg

 Create a Kotlin API

 Create your own Kotlin API according to a Spark Tutorial of your choice.
-Our API will have a simple entry point function which ensures that a valid access token has been provided before any API routes are allowed to run:
+The example API has a simple entry point function which ensures that a valid access token has been provided before any API routes are allowed to run:

 kotlin